 When I found out that my ex-boyfriend was leading multiple lives, the furthest thing from my mind was thinking about how to manipulate a narcissist.
 I was merely in shock and wanted to break up with him.
-By leading multiple lives, I mean the following was taking place:

 - he was living with me and frequently mentioning marriage and adopting children with me in the future